raspberrypilearning/lost-in-space/en/step_6.md

 --- task ---

-Add code to your star sprite to make the star repeatedly grow and shrink?
+Add code to your star sprite to make the star repeatedly grow and shrink.

 ![Star sprite](images/sprite-star.png)